Lloyd Center: 1960–1988: Grand opening and initial decades

-The original anchor stores were Meier & Frank at the center, Best's and Nordstrom's Shoes anchoring the west end, J. C. Penney and Woolworth anchoring the east, and J. J. Newberry the north.
+The mall's original anchor stores were Meier & Frank at the center, Best's and Nordstrom's Shoes anchoring the west end, J. C. Penney and Woolworth anchoring the east, and J. J. Newberry the north.
 The Newberry store was the national chain's largest at the time of its opening.
-The Seattle-based Nordstrom's Shoes chain acquired Best's apparel in 1963 and rebranded all locations as Nordstrom Best in 1967.
-The Nordstrom nameplate was adopted in 1973.
+Morrow's Nuts was one of the original stores, as was the now defunct department store Foreman & Clark.
+Before the food court was introduced, there were seven sit-down restaurants at the mall, including Mannings, Pancake Corner, Mr. C's Hippopotamus, Goldberg's Restaurant, and Aladdin Restaurant, which was operated by Meier & Frank.